anki-decks/anki-deck-for-duolingo-chinese/README.md

+_If you just want the words list, [here it is](https://github.com/nicolas-raoul/anki-deck-for-duolingo-chinese/blob/master/words.tsv)._

 # Anki deck for Duolingo Chinese

 Anki is a natural companion to Duolingo.
 Duolingo is good at introducing new concepts and words, and Anki is going at making you actually remember them.